byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **An effort to cultivate personal potential and help others do so in the process.**

 Change comes with discovery, that is the way.

-Her power to create is limited entirely by the rules she happens to have in her language *now.* In the beginning was the word, and the word was made flesh.
+Her power to create is limited entirely by the rules she happens to have in her language *now.* In the beginning was the logos, and the logos was made flesh.

 #### *The way out is a personal responsibility, the way out is in the soil.
 When the soil is healed the soul follows.*